 Twenty plus years ago, coffee in Paris was usually a quick espresso taken at the bar to avoid the extortionate prices of a table outside.
 The coffee was strong, but not exactly subtle and the taste was usually uniform.
 While in the 90s many countries developed a real coffee culture, complete with an interest in the provenance and taste of coffee, France stayed close to its traditions.
-Then, at the dawn of the new millennium, things started to change, and the first omen of that change was also the first stop on my Parisian coffee trek, La Caféothèque.
+Then, at the dawn of the new millennium, things started to change.
+The first omen of that change was also the first stop on my Parisian coffee trek.
+La Caféothèque…

-Founded in 2001 by a Guatemalan woman, Grace Montenegro, this café aims to showcase the produce of single coffee estates from around the world.
-Not only can you have your cup of Joe here, but there are also coffee tastings and they offer courses on coffee blends, brewing techniques and even barista training.
+Guatemalan woman, Grace Montenegro, founded La Caféothèque in 2001.
+This café aims to showcase the produce of single coffee estates from around the world.
+Not only can you have your cup of Joe here, but there are also coffee tastings, courses on coffee blends, brewing techniques and even barista training.
 Located on the quays facing Ile Saint Louis, it is a rambling café with a dedicated area for coffee tasting sessions.
 Apart from the great coffee, the wooden floors and ceilings create a warm environment.
 The menu is, needless to say, extensive and I tried a latte.
-The consistency was creamy and the coffee had a rich flavour (definitely worth the almost six euro price).
+The consistency was creamy and the coffee had a rich flavour.
+It was even worth the almost six euro price tag.
 On the negative side, the central location means that it gets a huge passing trade, so it does have a somewhat touristy feel.